ma7moudShaaban/Penetration-Testing/Network/In-Depth Scanning/README.md

             this option enables additional advanced and aggressive options.
 Presently this enables OS detection (-O), version scanning (-sV), script scanning (-sC) and traceroute (–traceroute).
 This option only enables features, and not timing options (such as -T4) or verbosity options (-v) that you might want as well.
                 `-A`
 - Enumeration:
+        - NetBIOS:
+                * nbtscan: it is worth noting that nbtscan is also able to scan multiple  addresses.For example we can instruct the tool to scan all  the IP addresses in our target network
+                        `nbtscan 192.168.1.1/24`
+        - SMB:
+               * Windows 2000 and higher allow us to run SMB directly over TCP/IP (direct hosting), without the need to run over NetBIOS sessions.
+To do this, the TCP port 445 is used.
+Since SMB provides several features such as manipulating files, sharing, messaging, Interprocess Communication (IPC), and more, it is one of the most attractive services to explore during our enumeration phase.
+               * enum4linux is a tool for enumerating information from Windows and Samba systems:
+                        `enum4linux -a IP`
+               * smbmap - smbclient - nmap smb script engines
+        - SNMP:
+                * SNMP is based on UDP, a simple, stateless protocol.
+                * `snmp-check IP `
+        - NFS:
+                * Network File System. this is an RPC-based file sharing protocol often found configured on  Unix-like systems, is typically used to provide access to shared resources,  and can be found listening on TCP and/or UDP port 2049.
+Nmap can  easily identify a system running NFS.
+                * we can use the built-in `showmount` command with  the -e or --exports switches to show any exports that would be  available to us as well.
+                * nmap script engines > nfs-ls, nfs-showmount, nfs-statfs
+        - SMTP:
+                * nmap script engines > smtp-enum-users.nse, smtp-commands.nse, smtp-ntlm-info.nse

+        - SSH:
+                * Anonymous login, Hydra , paramiko script